 - Burlap, lace or ribbon

-- Small embellishments (shells, beads, flowers, buttons, etc.)
+- Small embellishments (shells, beads, flowers – you can make DIY satin flowers, buttons, etc.)

 Apply hot glue to either the top or bottom of the bottle.
 Place the cut end of your twine in the glue and press firmly until it holds.